RTXI/nap-current/README.md

 <!--start-->

-This module creates a persistent sodium conductance.
+This module creates a persistent sodium conductance with the option of adding stochastic or deterministic noise.

 <!--end-->